Are all support ticket processes created equal?

 But to display such a rating, you need to first get feedback.

-How do customers really feel about your content?
+How do customers really feel about your support content?
 There’s only one way to find out, and doing so helps you identify content gaps and better understand your customer’s journey.
 This is why we added a content evaluation option in our tests, as well as a way to explicitly say they no longer need help after consulting suggested help documentation (i.e., confirmed case deflection!).

 Unfortunately, our research showed that few users take the time to provide feedback on content helpfulness.
 “I don’t have the reflex to mention when it’s [the document is] helpful,” one tester said.